So you want to make an engagement ring?

 Step 2: We’ll send you an estimate of your materials and details on how the process will work.

-Step 3: Make your final selections and we’ll get your materials ordered.
+Step 3: Make your final selections.
+We’ll get your materials ordered.
+You’ll make 1/2 of the total payment.

 Option 2: teamwork!